Students can choose from the following two options, both of which are 36 semester hours:

 PSY 670 - Multivariate Analysis

-Multivariate Statistics.
-Three semester hours.
-This course, a Graduate School approved level IV research tools course, provides a conceptual introduction, as well as computational and computer competence, in modern multivariate procedures.
+Multivariate Statistics - This course, a Graduate School approved level IV research tools course, provides a conceptual introduction, as well as computational and computer competence, in modern multivariate procedures.
 Topics include multiple regression, discriminant function analysis, analysis of covariance, multiple analysis of variance, item analysis, cluster analysis, factor analysis, and canonical correlation.
 Applications to measurement and test construction are emphasized.
-Prerequisite: Level I-III research tools courses or equivalent or permission of instructor.
+Prerequisites: Level I-III research tools courses or equivalent or permission of instructor.

 PSY 671 - Advanced Tests & Measurements